The computational cost of blocking for sampling discretely observed diffusions: Introduction

 In this article we work under the assumption that the underlying measure is a Gaussian diffusion (i.e.\ $\law$ is the law of a scaled Brownian motion or the law of the Ornstein--Uhlenbeck process).
 Under this simplification the Gibbs step for updating the bridge segments can be implemented without error, i.e.\ without discretising time, for example by means of a rejection sampler directly on the path-space of the diffusion (see Appendix \ref{sec:psrs} for full details).
 In this setting we prove that Theorem \ref{thm:main_thm_comp_cost} below holds, as the culmination of the results in Section \ref{sec:computational_cost_of_blocking}.
 We gather all proofs in the appendices.

-\begin{theorem} Suppose $\condLaw$ is the conditional law of a Gaussian diffusion which is sampled by rejection on path-space and using a checkerboard or lexicographic blocking scheme.
-Let $\chi_1$, $\chi_2$ be arbitrarily small, positive constants, and suppose the $m$ anchors are spaced equidistantly such that $m=\ctc T^{1+\chi_{1}}$ (for some constant $\ctc >0$).
+\begin{theorem} Suppose $\condLaw$ is the conditional law of a Gaussian diffusion which is sampled by rejection on path-space and using a checkerboard or lexicographic or random blocking scheme.
+Suppose the $m$ anchors are spaced equidistantly such that $m=\ctc T$ (for some constant $\ctc >0$).
 Then the expected computational cost of the blocked rejection sampler, $C_{\texttt{blocking}}(T)$, satisfies: